Absio/python-absio-secured-container/docs/providers.rst

 Application and in your local OFS, you can selectively mark specific content as being stored in just one location only::

-    from absio import providers, Container
+    from absio.crypto.container import Container
+    from absio.providers import provider, server, ofs

     # This content is only stored in the Absio API Server Application
-    with providers.server:
+    with provider(server):
         container = Container(...)

     # While this content is only stored locally in the OFS.
-    with providers.ofs:
+    with provider(ofs):
         container = Container(...)

     # And this content is stored in both locations.